George Furnas: Biography

 Furnas obtained his AB in Psychology in 1974 from Harvard University, and his PhD in Psychology in 1980 from Stanford University.

-Furnas started his academic career as graduate student teaching assistant at Stanford University in 1975.
-After his graduation in 1980 he started at Bell Labs, where he was a distinguished member of technical staff for 15 years.
-In the last two years he was Director of Computer Graphics and Interactive Media research.
-In 1995 he moved to the University of Michigan, where he was appointed Professor of Psychology, Professor of Computer Science and Engineering, and Professor at the School of Information.
-From 2002 to 2008 he was also Associate Dean for Academic Strategy, School of Information.
+Furnas started his academic career as a graduate student teaching assistant at Stanford University in 1975.
+After graduating in 1980, he joined Bell Labs, where he was a distinguished member of the technical staff for 15 years.
+In the last two years, he was Director of Computer Graphics and Interactive Media research.
+In 1995, he moved to the University of Michigan, where he was appointed Professor of Psychology, Professor of Computer Science and Engineering, and Professor at the School of Information.
+From 2002 to 2008, he was also Associate Dean for Academic Strategy, School of Information.

-Furnas was elected into the CHI Academy, an honorary group of individuals who have made substantial contributions to the field of human-computer interaction, in 2004 for his work in the field.
-In 2011 he was inducted as a Fellow of the Association for Computing Machinery.
+Furnas was elected to the CHI Academy, an honorary group of individuals who have made substantial contributions to the field of human-computer interaction, in 2004 for his work.
+In 2011, he was inducted as a Fellow of the Association for Computing Machinery.

 Work

-During his time at Bell Labs he earned the moniker "Fisheye Furnas" while working with fisheye visualizations.
+During his time at Bell Labs, he earned the moniker "Fisheye Furnas" while working with fisheye visualizations.
 A pioneer of latent semantic analysis, Furnas is also considered a pioneer in the concept of MoRAS (Mosaic of Responsive Adaptive Systems).

 The body of Furnas' research, and its primacy in the field, is aptly précised by the delineation of his work in his SIGCHI bio:

 A principal focus of his research is in advanced information access and visualization.
 His early role in the analysis of the "Vocabulary Disagreement" problem lead to his co-invention of Latent Semantic Analysis for indexing and text processing.
 His classic "Generalized Fisheye Views" paper inspired a sea of focus+context research in information visualization.